MahmoudElhalwany/Algorithms-and-DataStructure/README.md

 # Algorithms-and-DataStructure
-This repo is for practicing Algorithms and DataStructure problems
+This repo is for practicing Algorithms and DataStructure problems.